11 Top-Rated Things to Do in Prescott, AZ

 Address: 415 W. Gurley Street, Prescott, Arizona

-Watson Lake, Lynx Lake Recreation Area, and Granite Basin Recreation Area are some of the most beautiful hiking areas around the city.
-Two of the most popular hikes in Prescott are the Watson Lake Loop Trail and the Thumb Butte Trail.
+Watson Lake, Lynx Lake Recreation Area, and Granite Basin Recreation Area are some of my favorite hiking areas around the city.
+Two of the most popular hikes in Prescott are the Watson Lake Loop Trail and the Thumb Butte Trail (more details on this trail below).

 At an elevation of 5,300 feet, Prescott's climate is much cooler than areas around Phoenix or Tucson, making it a great hiking destination during the warmer months, when temperatures are too hot for hiking at lower elevations.